saadh393/airbnb-hotel/backend/notes.md

 ## Questions

-- A dev branch already exists in my github repo, but Raihan isn't able to pull that branch or access it.
+- ~~A dev branch already exists in my github repo, but Raihan isn't able to pull that branch or access it.
 Should he create his own dev branch on his end?
-Or is there a way that he can access the same dev branch that I"m working on?
+Or is there a way that he can access the same dev branch that I"m working on~~?

 - ~~Rahan pulled my repo and doesn't have a .env file (I'm assuming because it's in my .gitignore).
 How should we handle this?~~